 A 2.8 mile long nature trail winds its way around the Battlefield and near Tohopeka Village, the site of a Creek Indian camp in the early 1800s.
 Those using the trail should wear comfortable walking shoes, a hat, a jacket, and sunscreen.
 Bring water and a snack.
 The trail is mildly rigorous.

 Horseshoe Bend NMP offers two picnic areas.
 The larger is located near the Visitor Center and includes two covered shelters.
 The smaller offers uncovered picnic tables near the Miller Bridge Boat Ramp on Highway 49.
 Picnicking is not permitted on the battlefield or in Tohopeka Village site.
 Tables and shelters are available on a first come, first served basis only.

-Boating Over 15,000 people launch vessels at the Miller Bridge Boat Ramp each year to explore the winding Tallapoosa River.
+Over 15,000 people launch vessels at the Miller Bridge Boat Ramp each year to explore the winding Tallapoosa River.
 Primarily used by canoeists, the area near this boat ramp is extremely rocky with depths and currents dependent on adjacent Lake Martin.
-Information is available on canoe routes and access points.
-Camping is not permitted along the Tallapoosa River within the park.
+Click here for more information on the Tallapoosa River water levels.

-ORV Use Off road vehicles are not permitted in anywhere in the park at this time except by park staff for administrative use.
+Off road vehicles are not permitted anywhere in the park except by park staff for administrative use.
 This includes all unpaved access roads.

 Remember to be safe while enjoying these activities, more . . .